GuthaSrishanthReddy/CEI/retail-superstore-lakehouse/README.md

 `silver/` and `gold/` are what analysts get. `raw/`, `bronze/`, `clean/` and everything in `retail_db` still hold unprotected identities and card data, and belong to the pipeline's service principal alone.

-## Loose ends

-`bronze/` and the Delta tables are written but never read.
-The live path is `raw` to `clean` to `silver` to `gold`; `data_cleaning.py` reads `raw/` directly, so Bronze and the Delta load sit off to the side.
-Either wire Silver to read from Bronze so the medallion layering is real, or drop the two dead branches.

-`data/secure/` is not produced by any committed notebook.
-It holds the same masked records as `silver/` but as CSV, left over from an earlier version of the Silver step that wrote CSV before it switched to Parquet.
-Delete it, or fold it back in if a CSV copy is wanted.

-`data_generation.py` calls `random.seed(42)` but never `Faker.seed()`.
-The stdlib draws (categories, quantities, prices, status) are reproducible; everything Faker produces (names, emails, addresses, dates) differs on every run.
-Seed both if you want a stable dataset to test the masking layer against.

-The three `.ipynb` notebooks are untracked in git.
-Commit them so the pipeline is complete in the repo.

 All data is synthetic Faker output.
 No real customer data is in this repository.